GoogleChrome/web.dev/src/site/content/en/blog/storage-for-the-web/index.md

 * Chromium-based browsers will begin to evict data when the browser runs out of space, clearing all site data from the least recently used origin first, then the next, until the browser is no longer over the limit.
-* Internet Explorer 10+ will not evict data, but will prevent the origin from writing any more.
+* Internet Explorer 10 or later will not evict data, but will prevent the origin from writing any more.
 * Firefox will begin to evict data when the available disk space is filled up, clearing all site data from the least recently used origin first, then the next, until the browser is no longer over the limit.